MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.People/Update-MgUserProfile.md

 ### -Publications
 Represents details of any publications a user has added to their profile.
-To construct, please use Get-Help -Online and see NOTES section for PUBLICATIONS properties and create a hash table.
+To construct, see NOTES section for PUBLICATIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphItemPublication[]